Cynthia Klein-Banai, Associate Chancellor for Sustainability

 Cynthia has a B.A. in Biology from Washington University in St. Louis and a M.S. in Environmental Science from the Hebrew University in Jerusalem.
 In 2010, Cynthia completed her Ph.D. in Environmental and Occupational Health Sciences at UIC.
 She conducted her research on sustainability metrics for higher education (see “A Greenhouse Gas Inventory as a Measure of Sustainability for an Urban Public Research University“, “An urban university’s ecological footprint and the effect of climate change“, and “Quantitative analysis of factors affecting greenhouse gas emissions at institutions of higher education“).

-Cynthia enjoys outdoor activities such as gardening, hiking, and raising hens, especially with her husband and three daughters.
+Cynthia enjoys yoga and outdoor activities such as gardening, hiking, and raising hens, especially with her husband and three daughters.

 Kate Yoshida, Program Coordinator (Grants & Development)

 Kate’s role in the Office of Sustainability focuses on identifying funding opportunities, proposal preparation, grant administration and program development.
 She completed her Master’s in Urban Planning and Policy at UIC with concentrations in environmental planning and economic development.
 She has BSGS in economics from Northwestern University.
 Kate worked as a commercial real estate underwriter and documentation analyst at a large commercial bank before staying at home with her two sons.
 Kate also teaches Kundalini yoga and meditation and loves weaving and knitting.

 Lisa Sanzenbacher, Program Coordinator (Outreach)

 Lisa completed her Masters in Environmental Management & Sustainability at the Illinois Institute of Technology.
 After receiving her Bachelor’s of Science in Biological Sciences from UIC, Lisa managed a laboratory in the department of Psychiatry and has co-authored research articles on the topic of neuroendocrinology.
 She then began work for UIC’s Environmental Health & Safety Office, focusing on energy & waste minimization in research settings.
 Lisa is a member of the UIC Green Healthcare Team, UIC Chancellor’s Committee on Sustainability and Energy, and the founding member of the UIC Green Labs Committee.

 In her free time, Lisa enjoys concocting Nice ‘Stache brews at the home with her husband, puppy, and new baby!

 Joe Iosbaker, Assistant to the Associate Chancellor